n0vedad/timeline-filter/docs/playbook-match-likes.md

 To match on likes, we need to make 2 changes:

-1. Add the `aturi` attribute to the feed configuration.
+1. Add the `aturi` attribute to the feed configuration for the matcher.
 2. Set the environment value `COLLECTIONS` to include `app.bsky.feed.like,app.bsky.feed.post`.
 When not explicitly set, the default value is `app.bsky.feed.post`.

 ## Example